English

 PuppyOne's Solution

-│ Pessimistic lock │ Optimistic merge │ Latest write wins │
+│ Optimistic concurrency │ Latest write wins │

-│ critical data │ collaborative edit │ file sync │
+│ collaborative editing │ file sync, data sources │

-No locking.
+The MUT engine uses three-way merge during push operations.
 Multiple actors can edit at the same time.
-On commit, the system compares the base version and both sets of changes, then tries to merge them intelligently:
+When changes are pushed, the system compares the common base version and both sets of changes:

 • Non-conflicting changes are merged automatically

 The simplest strategy: the later write directly overwrites the earlier one.
-The overwritten content is automatically preserved in version history and can be rolled back at any time.
+The overwritten content is automatically preserved in commit history and can be rolled back at any time.

-This is the default strategy for OpenClaw local folder sync.
+This is the default strategy for filesystem sync operations.

 How to choose a strategy